 The interior of the nose is separated into two chambers by a partition made of cartilage and bone, known as the septum.
 Sometimes this wall is crooked, or deviated, from birth, while other times it may incur defects due to an injury.
 Drug addiction may also play a role in damaging the septum.
 As a result, a patient may experience obstructed breathing, sinus infections, postnasal drip, headaches and even nosebleeds.
 Persons with a deviated septum may breathe noisily during the day and snore at night.
 Insomnia, or sleep apnea, is a common complaint as well.
 If you're interested in a deviated septum surgery in NYC, visit Dr. Kwak for a consultation.

 Although sleep aids, decongestants and allergy medications may provide some temporary relief for these troublesome symptoms, only the septoplasty procedure can permanently correct the source of the problem, straightening out the septum cartilage in order to relieve the blockage.
-Septoplasty is most often accompanied by a rhinoplasty in NYC.
+Septoplasty is most often accompanied by a NYC rhinoplasty.
 However, if the patient does not wish to make any cosmetic changes to the exterior of the nose, septoplasty can be performed on its own, or in conjunction with sinus or nasal valve surgery.

 Septoplasty can be performed under general or local anesthesia at an ambulatory surgical center or affiliated hospital, and generally takes about 2 hours.
 Unlike most cosmetic procedures, septoplasty in New York is usually covered in full by insurance companies.